OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/linear/direct_solver.rst

 DirectSolver
 ************

-The DirectSolver is a linear solver that assembles the system Jacobian and solves the linear system with LU factorization and back substitution.
+DirectSolver is a linear solver that assembles the system Jacobian and solves the linear system with LU factorization and back substitution.
 It can handle any system topology.
 Since it assembles a global Jacobian for all of its subsystems, any linear solver that is assigned in any of its subsystems does not participate in this calculation (though they may be used in other